cabol/nebulex/guides/creating-new-adapter.md

 We won't be writing tests ourselves.
 Instead, we will use shared tests from the Nebulex parent repo.
 To do so, we will create a helper module in `test/shared/cache_test.exs` that will `use` test suites for behaviour we are going to implement.
-The minimal set of behaviours is `Entry` and `Queryable` so we'll go with them.
+The minimal set of behaviours is `KV` and `Queryable` so we'll go with them.

 ```elixir